italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 As already highlighted in {{!I-D.ietf-teas-actn-poi-applicability}}, a multi-layer network is composed of an IP layer and an optical transport layer.
 A multi-domain network is composed of at least two different administrative domains (e.g. core and edge) under the control of the same organization (e.g. the same network operator).
 Service assurance applies to end-to-end L2VPN or L3VPN connectivity services configured over underlying transport optical paths that requires multi-layer coordination.

-To guarantee the SLAs associated to the VPN services, service assurance is performed through the collaboration of the different control entities part of the ACTN architecture {{!RFC8453}}: the Multi-Domain Service Coordinator (MDSC), acting as the top-level controller, and the Provisioning Network Controllers (PNC) deployed both in the packet (PNC-P) and optical (PNC-O) layers.
+To guarantee the SLAs associated to the VPN services, service assurance is performed through the collaboration of the different control entities part of the ACTN architecture {{!RFC8453}}: the Multi-Domain Service Coordinator (MDSC), acting as the top-level controller, and the Provisioning Network Controllers (PNC) deployed both in the packet (P-PNC) and optical (O-PNC) layers.
-This document aligns with the current field operations procedures adopted in the optical networks and assumes that the PNC-O provides the MDSC with the set of information necessary to provide the Root Cause Analysis (RCA) to correlate an event/alarm related to a failure in the optical network with the services impacted at the IP layer.
-The set of information shared by the PNC-O to the MDSC depends on local configuration adopted at the MDSC-PNC Interface (MPI) [RFC8453].
+This document aligns with the current field operations procedures adopted in the optical networks and assumes that the O-PNC provides the MDSC with the set of information necessary to provide the Root Cause Analysis (RCA) to correlate an event/alarm related to a failure in the optical network with the services impacted at the IP layer.
+The set of information shared by the O-PNC to the MDSC depends on local configuration adopted at the MDSC-PNC Interface (MPI) [RFC8453].
 In general, this may include information about the optical path, tunnel, or fiber where the failure happened together with its location and its operational state (e.g., its "down" status), hiding further detailed information of the optical topology.
 This data is sufficent to allow the MDSC to perform the multi-layer correlation and discover which IP links, LSPs and VPNs are affected by the failure.

 The analysis of the YANG data models applicable to service assurance (fault and performance) is in scope of this document.
 The development of new YANG models/modules to support the missing functions is instead not in scope of the present document.
 To this extent, this document means to act as a framework that provides a gap analysis and suggests openings to future works to be addressed in other documents.